 This report first examines how standards systems are being applied to landscapes and jurisdictions.
 It then explores factors that are important to the effective application of sustainability strategies at a landscape level and identifies opportunities to strengthen the role that standards systems can play in implementing those strategies.

 ISEAL is seeking a consultant to support our work on the effective implementation of corporate deforestation-free commitments and EUDR.
 This research project will focus on identifying tools and initiatives that help meet EUDR’s legal production requirements, particularly in land-use rights and Free, Prior, and Informed Consent (FPIC).
+The selected consultant will conduct desktop research and targeted engagement to:

 This blog outlines a set of key messages on due diligence and standards systems in the context of TFA letter to the European Commission.